MajorJohnDoe/dashboard/README.md

 ## Usage
 Access the dashboard through your web browser by navigating to the configured domain or localhost address.
 You should be directed to a login page where you can login with **username: johndoe and password: password**.

-Features

-- Task management
-- Sticky notes
-- Create sticky notes with voice-to-text transcription for easier note-taking.
-The app requires an OpenAI API key for speech recognition.
-- TinyMCE integration for rich text editing
-- Sortable elements using SortableJS

 ## Dependencies